• Destinations

 What the Scenic Eclipse Submarine Really Is

-Scenic Neptune is a U-Boat Worx Cruise Sub 7-300, purpose-built for expedition cruising and certified to dive to depths of 300 metres (984 feet).
+Scenic Neptune is a U-Boat Worx Cruise Sub 7-300, purpose-built specifically for expedition cruising and certified to dive to depths of 300 metres (984 feet).

 • Accommodates six guests plus an expert pilot